bharati-21/bookery-ecommerce/README.md

 <!-- Project Introduction -->
 ## **Introduction**
 <p>
-    Bookery is an e-commerce store that satisfies your bookish needs and moods.
+    Stream Tunes is an video library app that has various music videos across different genres.
 </p>
 <br />
-Visit <a href="https://bookery.netlify.app/">bookery</a> and buy your favorite books today!
-We serve all your book needs with simple, well strcutured website that offers books across various genres.
-Check out the popular genres, hot picks of the month and get great deals with books delivered within 24 hours!
-Grab the best deal for your book.
+Visit <a href="https://stream-tunes.netlify.app/">Stream Tunes</a> and jam to your favorite tunes!

 <br />
 <br />